 I have been presenting keynotes on Millennials and the generations in the workplace for nearly 10 years now.
-I can remember back in 2008 when there were just a handful of Millennials in the audience.
+I can remember back in 2008 when there were just a handful of Millennials in the crowd.
 Today, my audiences are filled with professionals aged 36 and under, while the number of Millennials in the workplace continues to increase.

 This “New Workforce” is close to half of the US workforce and they are shaking things up and changing the world of work.
 It is important that we understand this dynamic group and move forward.
-We are discovering that Millennials are seeking a multi-dimensional lifestyle that satisfies both their work and personal lives.
+We are discovering that Millennials in the workforce are seeking a multi-dimensional lifestyle that satisfies both their work and personal lives.
 They are definitely impatient and want to proceed along their career paths more rapidly than Boomers and even Gen Xers.

 To understand what motivates Millennials and how to work with and manage them, you need to consider what they value:

-- Challenge – they want to work on demanding projects with an engaged team that care about the outcome, embraces complexity.
+They want to work on demanding projects with an engaged team that care about the outcome, embraces complexity.
 One of their biggest complaints is they are bored and feel underutilized.
 They do not want to do the smaller tasks, after all that’s why we have interns.

-- Learning – they want to gain knowledge from a variety of tasks, so they can grow their careers quickly.
+They want to gain knowledge from a variety of tasks, so they can grow their careers quickly.

-- Career goals – they want to be able to see their future and their career path in your organization.
+They want to be able to see their future and their career path in your organization.

-- Flexibility 24/7 – Technology makes it possible to work from anywhere, anytime.
+Technology makes it possible to work from anywhere, anytime.
 Therefore, Millennials expect some level of flexibility at work.
 Working remotely all of the time isn’t feasible for every situation, but Millennials expect companies to be flexible enough to allow them to occasionally dictate their own schedules.

-- Tap into Social Platforms – Millennials are social beings; use social platforms to grow your organization’s employee brand.
+Millennials are social beings; use social platforms to grow your organization’s employee brand.

-- Results Oriented Flexibility – evaluate Millennials on their finished work; not on how, when, or where the work is done.
+Evaluate Millennials on their finished work; not on how, when, or where the work is done.

-- Transparency – Millennials want to know how their performance will be measured.
+Millennials want to know how their performance will be measured.
 They like structures and systems, and they want to understand by what metrics they will be judged.

-- Access – they want open and constant communication from their boss (and their boss’ boss, and so on)
+they want open and constant communication from their boss (and their boss’ boss, and so on)

 Millennials want to have friends at work, and they want the workplace to be a pleasant and social place.
 They prefer to work on teams rather than as individuals.
 So, If you are excited because you have one Millennial on your team, wake up!
 They may not be there next month.